dirkpetersen/our-chat/README.md

 .
 mistral.mistral-large-2407-v1:0

-Response to 'Hello, world': Hello!
+Response to 'Hello, world' with model anthropic.claude-3-5-sonnet-20240620-v1:0:
+ Hello!
 How can I assist you today?
-Feel free to ask me anything or let me know if you need help with a specific topic.
+Feel free to ask me any questions or let me know if you need help with anything.
 ```

 If you don't get that response or the script shows an error, go back to your AWS Administrator for troubleshooting your AWS credentials or permissions before you continue.
+(Note: For each AWS account access to some bedrock models must be specifically requested and a EULA needs to be accepted in the AWS Console)

 You can find more details about AWS in the AWS budget section below.

 ## <a name='SSLcertificates'></a>SSL certificates

+### receiving SSL certs from IT

 Here we cover the standard case of you receiving SSL certs from your enterprise team.
 In many cases your team will send you a PKCS12 archive which comes as a *.pfx file along with an import password.
 After entering the import password, you need to set a new PEM pass phrase.
 At the end of this process you should have `~/our-chat.pem` and `~/our-chat.pw` at the root of the ochat home directory.
 (Please note: If you **leave a space at the beginning** of the echo "your-pem-passphrase" line, the pass phrase will not end up in your bash history).